grype/Ethel/README.md

 ```

-That’s essentially the bare bones of a client for GitHub’s Gists.
+That’s essentially the bare bones of a dedicated client for GitHub’s Gists.
 We defined two endpoints there - one for /gists and one for /gists/public.
 The former isn’t really needed for the latter to exist, and was added to provide an example of endpoint composition.
 You can look inside `Ethel-Examples` package for a functional implementation of these examples.

 There are several benefits to subclassing `WSClient` and defining concrete endpoints.
 For one, the interaction with the client becomes more succinct: